 Just 16 days after the firing of Sherrone Moore, Michigan has reportedly found its next head coach.

-According to multiple reports, Michigan is expected to hire former Utah head coach Kyle Whittingham to be the program’s next head coach, with an official announcement expected to be made later today.
+According to multiple reports, Michigan has hired former Utah head coach Kyle Whittingham to become the program’s next head coach, signing him on a five-year deal.

 Whittingham served as the Utes’ head coach for 21 seasons from 2005-25 before stepping down on Dec.
 12. The longtime head coach accrued an 177-88 overall record in his time at Utah, including a 11-6 mark in bowl games.